caltechlibrary/trinomial/README.md

 'bcb403adb7'
 ```

 The output of `anon` is a string of hexadecimal digits.
 The function `anon` accepts an optional argument to control the length of the output string.
 The default length is 10 characters.
+(See the section on [Known issues and limitations](#known-issues-and-limitations) for more information about the implications of this.)

 ```python
 >>> anon(email, length = 5)